 The first thing you notice when you enter the catacombs is just how far down they are.
 The 130 step spiral staircase at the entrance takes you to around 20 meters under street level which is well below the sewers and metro lines.
 There are some information panels in English which tell you how the tunnels were formed and then your underground journey begins.
 At first, you walk down lots of different tunnels before arriving at a former quarry workshop area.
 Here, the quarrymen have used stacks of rocks to support the ceilings.
 Then you see some of the other features that the quarrymen created, like sculptures and a well which allowed access to the water table.
 After that you enter the ‘Ossuary’ which is the area which was used as a cemetery.
 In 1780, the largest cemetery in Paris was closed and it was subsequently decided that the human remains from all the city’s graveyards would be moved into the catacombs.
 The remains of six million people are stored down here and you can’t really prepare yourself for the sight of all those bones in neatly stacked lines.
 It’s a disturbing sight, but is somehow more so because so much time was taken to lay them in decorative patterns.
 It’s really surreal!
 Carved stone features tell you which church the bones came from.
 After the ossuary, there are more tunnels before the climb up a small spiral staircase (83 steps) back to street level.

 The Paris catacombs are open every day except Monday from 10am to 8pm (last admission is 7pm).
-Adult admission is 10 Euros (2014 prices) with discounts available for young people with ID.
-An audio guide is also available at an extra cost of 3 Euros, but we didn’t take it.
+Adult admission if you are prepared to wait is 13 Euros (2019 prices) with discounts available for young people with ID.
+An audio guide is also available at an extra cost of 4 Euros, but we didn’t take it.

 LOCATION & CONTACT